You are currently browsing the category archive for the 'Weekend Photo Tip Series' category.

 Jo, a yoga teacher here in Boston

-Richard, CB, and I have all been very fortunate this past year by staying busy.
+Rabbit, CB, and I have all been very fortunate this past year by staying busy.
 It is for this reason, that we are making an effort to volunteer as much as possible.

 This week, we volunteered our services to shoot portraits at the local yoga studio.
-The portraits that they have up now on their site are a hodge podge of home snaps.
+The portraits that they have up now on their site are a hodge-podge of home snaps.
 I thought I would be nice to have a nice uniform look, so we offered to shoot all their instructors.
 The head shots will make a nice addition to their web site, and is something that they wouldn’t be able to spend money on.

 The point is, get out there and volunteer.
 At the very least, you will keep your skills sharp, and at the very best, you will be helping spread some good karma!